-- 5.5.1 All requests for a formal review of a decision of a Board of Examiners under the provisions of the regulations in this section (5.5) must be made in writing to the University of Hertfordshire. - 5.5.2 Irrespective of whether they have raised a query informally using the procedures set out in section 5.4 and regardless of whether they have received a response, students wishing to request a formal review must do so using the procedures set out in this section (5.5).
-Such request must be submitted strictly in accordance with the following schedule: - request for the review of an assessment decision within ten (10) working days after the publication date for results by Short Course/Module Boards of Examiners; - ii request for the review of a continuation or termination or award decision within ten (10) working days of the date of the notification of the recommendation of the Programme Board of Examiners. - 5.5.3 Any student wishing to request a formal review should seek immediate guidance from their Programme Leader or the Organisation's Principal. - 5.5.4 Requests for a formal review must be made in the form of a written submission which must be lodged with the Dean (or nominee) of the appropriate School at the University. - 5.5.5 The correct name and address for lodging of the written notification and supporting statement will be provided in students' programme handbooks, or on request from the Organisation's Principal.
+- 5.5.1 Section 5.5 describes the formal procedures for requests made in writing to the Dean of School at University of Hertfordshire.
+Formal procedures for requests dealt with by Partner Organisations must be published to all students, and if approved may vary from these procedures (see section 5.5.2). - 5.5.2 Requests for a formal review of a decision of a Board of Examiners under the provisions of the regulations in this section (5.5) are made in writing to the University of Hertfordshire, unless, the University has approved the Partner Organisation to deal with Dean of School requests under its own procedures. - 5.5.3 Irrespective of whether they have raised a query informally using the procedures set out in section 5.4 and regardless of whether they have received a response, students wishing to request a formal review must do so using the procedures set out in this section (5.5).
+Such request must be submitted strictly in accordance with the following schedule: - i request for the review of an assessment decision within ten (10) working days after the publication date for results by Short Course/Module Boards of Examiners; - request for the review of a continuation or termination or award decision within ten (10) working days of the date of the notification of the recommendation of the Programme Board of Examiners. - 5.5.4 Any student wishing to request a formal review should seek immediate guidance from their Programme Leader or the Organisation's Principal. - 5.5.5 Requests for a formal review must be made in the form of a written submission which must be lodged with the Dean (or nominee) of the appropriate School at the University.

-5.5.6 Students wishing to lodge a formal request for a review of a decision made by a Short Course/Module Board of Examiners or a Programme Board of Examiners should note that at no stage do the procedures set out in this section (5) provide for external representation, for example, by a Trade Union representative or a lawyer.
+- 5.5.6 The correct name and address for lodging of the written notification and supporting statement will be provided in students' programme handbooks, or on request from the Organisation's Principal. - 5.5.7 Students wishing to lodge a formal request for a review of a decision made by a Short Course/Module Board of Examiners or a Programme Board of Examiners should note that at no stage do the procedures set out in this section (5) provide for external representation, for example, by a Trade Union representative or a lawyer.